 - Student body president, vice-president, secretary, or treasurer

 - Class president, vice-president, secretary, or treasurer

 - Student council representative

-- A completed application form signed by the building principal Fillable PDF Document
+- A completed application form signed by the building principal (Fillable Application Form).

 - Student transcript or standardized test data